• Skip to main content

 I used equal parts mascarpone and cream cheese.
 If you don't mind the extra carbs and want a tangier flavor, you can use all cream cheese instead.

-This is not a "soupy" version of creamed spinach, so if you prefer it that way, add a little more heavy cream.
+This is not a "soupy" version of creamed spinach, so if you prefer it that way, add ⅓-1/2 cup of additional heavy cream.
 Be sure to add a little more salt as well.

 I use asiago cheese, but you can substitute with parmesan or Romano cheese if that's what you have on hand.